Teli-Q/TeliQKit/README.md

 >
 > If you need to use the network request functionality, you need to implement it yourself.

+Only as a split repository from TeliQ, for planning development.

 ## 📄 License

 TeliQKit is licensed under AGPL-3.0.
 You can use it for free, but you must open source your code.